International workers in West Maas en Waal

 • Anja Valckx (Sociom)

-We worked on this plan in a workshop together with various parties that are directly or indirectly involved with international workers.
-These include entrepreneurs, employers, representatives of entrepreneurs (ZLTO, FNO, Veesteeg business park), temporary employment agencies, landlords/housing agents, (former) international workers, the Municipal Health Service (GGD), community police officers, and residents.
+We developed this plan through a series of workshops involving a wide range of stakeholders who are directly or indirectly involved with international workers.
+These included business owners, employers, business advocacy groups (ZLTO, FNO, Veesteeg Business Park), staffing agencies, landlords and housing brokers, current and former international workers, the Municipal Health Service (GGD), the community police officer, and local residents.

 The action plan is currently being further developed.